 Excessive risk-taking, lower bonus hurdles, and substantial compensation to corporate managers during a financial crisis?
 They can be part of an optimal contract when firms face systemic uncertainty shocks but cannot fully commit to long-term contracts.

 Renegotiation and Dynamic Inconsistency: Contracting with Non-Exponential Discounting, with Doruk Cetemen and Can Urgun

-- We introduce dynamic inconsistency into a Sannikov (2008)-style optimal contracting problem and provide a novel argument for the existence and characteristics of the solution.
+We study a dynamic contracting problem with renegotiation and dynamic inconsistency arising from non-exponential discounting and provide a novel argument for the existence and characteristics of the solution.

 Foreign Competition and CEO Risk-Incentive Compensation, with Tor Erik-Bakke, Hamed Mahmudi, and Caroline Zhu

 How do firms optimally adjust CEO risk-incentive compensation in response to increased foreign competition?
 The answer is theoretically ambiguous but can be empirically identified through a quasi-natural experiment.

 Productivity and Liquidity Management Under Costly Financing, with Jianyu Lu and Jing Wang

 More productive firms could demand less capital assets and hold more liquid assets compared to less productive firms when financing costs are sufficiently high.